zhangzheheng12345/Lightest/README.md

 * Use macro `REQUIRE(condition)` to check a condition.
 If the condition is failed, the macro will send a Fail, or it will do nothing.
 The macro will return the boolean value of the condition.
 * Use macro `CHECK(condition)` to check a condition.
 If the condition is true, the macro will send a Msg, or if will send a Fail.
 The macro will return the boolean value of the condition.
 * If you want to learn what exact value the tested expression is, use macro `REQ_LOG(expected, actual, condition)`and `CHK_LOG(expected, actual, condition)`.
-`actual` is the actual value you want to log, `expected` is the expected value you want to log, and `condition` is the condition you want to test.
 * Other two assertion macros are `REQ_OP(expected, actual, operation)` and `CHK_OP(expected, actual, operation)`.
 They offer a easier way to compare the actual value and the expected value.
 You only need to give a comparing operator like `==`.
 `REQ_LOG(a, b, a==b)` equals to `REQ_OP(a, b, ==)`.